Home

 Custom Search

-Understanding what is market share (and what your share of the market is), is an important step early in your marketing planning process and it is a necessary step to build your strategy in business.
+Understanding what is market share (and what your share of the market is), needs to be an important step early in your marketing planning process and it is a necessary step to building your strategy in business.

-It is necessary to conduct market research to find out what is market share and what is the size of the market you operate in.
+It is necessary to conduct market research to find out what your market share is and to determine the size of the market you operate in.
 It can be challenging finding the data for market size.
 Make sure that you first define your market properly.

 • Then decide the geographic territory that you do, or will, operate in.